 The GNSO Council’s Response was based on a review and analysis of all of the GNSO SG/Cs’ feedback provided during the public comment period on the Third Draft Report.
 Where specific SG/C comments have been included, these should not be read as representing either the entirety of that SG/C view or the endorsement of the GNSO Council of that comment.
 Instead, these comments were extracted and included in the GNSO Council Response because they were considered to represent or exemplify the specific qualifications, conditions and/or concerns that were expressed by the GNSO community (or parts thereof) in that portion of the Response document.

+The GNSO Council expects that its Response, all of the GNSO SG/C public comments, and the GNSO Council and community’s suggested conditions, modifications and concerns will be fully taken into account by the CCWG-Accountability.
+We expect that the CCWG-Accountability will develop a Supplemental Proposal based on the input from its Chartering Organizations and the public, and that it and other Chartering Organizations, as well as the larger community, will have an adequate opportunity to review and comment on the Proposal in a timely fashion.

-The GNSO Council will continue to discuss the CCWG-Accountability’s recommendations from the Third Draft Proposal, with the expectation that the Council will vote on approval (or lack thereof) for a Supplemental Proposal forthcoming from the CCWG-Accountability.
+The GNSO Council will continue to discuss the CCWG-Accountability’s recommendations from the Third Draft Proposal, with the expectation that the Council will vote on approval (or lack thereof) of the Supplemental Proposal forthcoming from the CCWG-Accountability.
 If no Supplemental Proposal will be forthcoming from the CCWG-Accountability, kindly let us know at your first opportunity.

-The GNSO Council expects that its Response, all of the GNSO SG/C public comments, and the GNSO Council and community’s suggested conditions, modifications and concerns will be fully taken into account by the CCWG-Accountability.
-We expect that the CCWG-Accountability develop a Supplemental Proposal based on the input from its Chartering Organizations and the public, the GNSO Council expects also that it and other Chartering Organizations, as well as the larger community, will have an adequate opportunity to review and comment on the Proposal in a timely fashion.

 On behalf of the GNSO Council and the GNSO community, we thank you and the CCWG-Accountability for all the tireless work and thoughtful effort that went into the development of the Third Draft Proposal.
 We look forward to working with the CCWG and the rest of the community to finalize a proposal that will meet the requirements and conditions set by the CCWG-Accountability’s Chartering Organizations.

 Thank you for your kind attention.